anishsinghhbwsl24/C2P-Dev-Docs/docs/KPI/Introduction/Intro.md

 4. **Tracking Work in Progress:**
     - Provide visibility into the **number of beds in different production stages**, enabling the identification of potential bottlenecks, managing workload distribution, and ensuring deadlines are met.

-## KPI Dashboard: Components

-The KPI Dashboard is built using the **DevExpress PivotGrid**, a powerful data analysis tool that allows for interactive summarization, filtering, and visualization of large datasets.